PinCatS/how-to-learn/README.md

 * CSS3, including animation
 * BEM methodology

+## How to view the web page

+1. You can open it by going to the project's github.io page [How to learn](https://pincats.github.io/how-to-learn/)
+2. You can download or clone the project and open index.html in any browser locally

 ## TODO

 * Add vendor prefixes
 * Create a form via which users will be able to send a comment
 * Try different fonts
+* Make the page adaptive